JNP-Solutions/Slacken/README.md

 ## Basics

-### How it works
+### Introduction

-Slacken classifies sequences (reads) according to k-mers and minimizers using the same algorithm as Kraken 2.
+Slacken classifies metagenomic sequences (reads) according to k-mers and minimizers using the same algorithm as Kraken 2.
 The end result is a classification for each read, as well as a summary report that shows the number of reads and the fraction of reads assigned to each taxon.
 However, Slacken is based on Apache Spark and is thus a distributed application, rather than run on a single machine as Kraken 2 does.
 Slacken can run on a single machine but it can also scale to a cluster with hundreds or thousands of machines.
 It also does not keep all data in RAM but uses a combination of RAM and disk.

+Slacken does not currently support translated mode (protein/AA sequence classification) but only nucleotide sequences.

+Slacken has its own database format and can not use pre-built Kraken 2 databases as they are.

 ### Running Slacken

 Minimal single-machine prerequisites:
-* [Spark](https://spark.apache.org/downloads.html) 3.5.0 or later (pre-built, for Scala 2.12 (i.e. not the Scala 2.13 version).)
+* [Spark](https://spark.apache.org/downloads.html) 3.5.0 or later (pre-built, for Scala 2.12.
+The Scala 2.13 version is not compatible.)
 * 16 GB or more of RAM (32 GB or more recommended).
-* A fast SSD drive is very helpful if running locally.
+* A fast SSD drive for temporary space is very helpful.
 The amount of space required depends on the size of the libraries.

 The following environment variables should now be set:

 * `SPARK_HOME` should point to the unzipped Spark download
-* `SLACKEN_TMP` should point to a location for scratch space on a fast hard drive (SSD drives are essential to get good performance).
-Optionally,
+* `SLACKEN_TMP` should point to a location for scratch space on a fast hard drive
 * `SLACKEN_MEMORY`, which defaults to `16g`, may optionally be configured.

 Check that it works: